marian-stanciulica/Foodybite/README.md

 }
 ```

-The initial goal was to create a generic boundary for the concrete implementation to use the same store for all domain models, that's why the `LocalStore` has generic methods dependent on types that must conform to `LocalModelConvertable`.
-Also, the mapping is done in the concrete implementation (`CoreDataLocalStore`) which respects the `Open/Closed Principle` since adding a new managed model doesn't require any change in the concrete store, but only creating the managed model and conforming the domain model to the `LocalModelConvertable` to create the relationship between them.
+The initial goal was to establish a generic boundary for the concrete implementation to use the same store for all domain models, that's why the `LocalStore` contains generic methods dependent on types that must conform to `LocalModelConvertable`.
+Also, the mapping is done in the concrete implementation (`CoreDataLocalStore`) which adheres to the `Open/Closed Principle` because adding a new managed model doesn't require any change in the concrete store, but only creating the managed model and conforming the domain model to the `LocalModelConvertable` to create the relationship between them.
 The following code block is an example for the `User` model:

 ```swift
 extension User: LocalModelConvertable {